 The boys to entertain you!

-We're raising the rafters with a hey-hey-hey!
+To raising the rafters with a hey-hey-hey!

-So come with us and you won't feel blue!
+With us about, you won't feel blue!

 So meet the gang 'cause the boys are here,